matthew-scherf/Only-One/README.md

 ## The Bottom Line

 We formalized this ancient teaching in modern logic and a machine verified it's coherent.
-The question now is not "Does this work logically?"
-(Yes, verified.)
-The question is: "Is it true in your direct experience?"
-Only you can answer that.
+The question now is not "Does this work logically?" (yes, verified), the question is "Is it true in your direct experience?", and only you can answer that.

 ---